fbab/cdli-gh.github.io/pages/dev-notes.md

 ---
 ## Notes

 The documents in this section will evolve into a full fledged documentation site during the course of the project.
-In the meantime, these notes will acompagny the research process.
+In the meantime, these notes will accompany the research process.
 For an overview of the material at disposal, also look at the MTAAC research folder.
 (See below)

 ## MTAAC project folder